Skip to main content

 " Yes, come with me."
 The princes followed the Rawat back to their father's chambers.

-" What is it Rawatji?"
+" What is it, Rawatji?"

-"There is a village 20 km from Bijolia, a horrible storm struck there and people lost lives, homes and property.
+"There is a village 20 km from Bijolia, a horrible storm struck there and people lost their lives, homes and property.
 I have come to ask you for help.
 We need men and aids as well."
 Rawatji explained.
 Bijolia... the name is coming up too much in the past few days.
 Udai Singh was visibly disturbed.

 "Take what you need."